Grizzled Skipper (Pyrgus malvae)

 Adult Butterfly

-Color and Appearance: When the wings are open, it shows its characteristic fringes checkered in black to gray-black and white, while the tiny secondary wings are usually solid black to brownish black.
-When the wings are closed, the underside of the hindwings display a gray-brown to black checkered with whitish spots and white veins.
+Color and Appearance: The adult butterfly’s wings, when open, showcase a distinctive checkered pattern of black to gray-black and white, with the smaller secondary wings appearing solid black to brownish black.
+The underside of the hindwings reveals a gray-brown to black checkered pattern with whitish spots and white veins when the wings are closed.

 Eggs